 Griffin Dickinson | Ryan Hamilton | Youssef Ashraf | Grant Leo Knight | Harry Jennings

-It’s been a whirlwind couple of years for the genre-defying SHVPES, but in 2019, the band have truly arrived.
+It’s been a whirlwind couple of years for the genre-defying band SHVPES, but now, they have truly arrived.
 After taking their beginnings as tech-metal upstarts and joining forces with enigmatic frontman Griffin Dickinson on vocals in 2016 for their highly-praised debut ‘Pain.
 Joy.
 Ecstasy.
 Despair.’, SHVPES rode the wave of acclaim that rapidly attached itself to their name.
 Armed with a refreshingly ambitious and daringly experimental brand of schizophrenic noise, they stood out from the infinite crowd of carbon-copy metallers like a sore thumb.
-And in no time at all, the Birmingham-based five-piece – completed by guitarist/vocalist Ryan Hamilton, guitarist Youssef Ashraf, bassist Grant Leo Knight and drummer Harry Jennings – found themselves sprawled across the pages of rock’s most prestigious magazines, accumulating thousands of views on their electrifying videos, and supporting their favorite bands on the road.
+And in no time at all, the Birmingham-based five-piece – completed by guitarist/vocalist Ryan Hamilton, guitarist Youssef Ashraf, bassist Grant Leo Knight and drummer Harry Jennings – found themselves sprawled across the pages of rock’s most prestigious magazines, accumulating tens of thousands of views on their electrifying videos, and supporting their favorite bands on the road.
 Everyone wanted a piece of the SHVPES action.

 And so, rather than coasting on the external triumph, SHVPES put their heads down with a newfound determination, and set to work on the full-length’s follow-up.
 “Straight away, it was like, ‘We need to make a better album – this obviously hasn’t hit the spot,’” Griffin remembers.
 “We want to make something that we’re over the moon with.”
 The band assembled in the picturesque surroundings of Snowdonia, Wales, and this is where they began forming their greatest songs to date.